Deformed $G_2$-instantons on $\mathbb{R}^4 \times S^3$: The instanton ODEs

 \begin{Prop} Consider a connection $1$-form $A$ of the form (\ref{generalconnectionansatz}) on $\R^4 \times S^3$ endowed with the BGGG $G_2$-structure.
 Then the $G_2$-instanton equation (\ref{g2instantonequ}) becomes equivalent to

 where $i=2,3$ and the deformed $G_2$-instanton equation (\ref{dG2instantonequ}) becomes equivalent to

 where $(i,j)=(2,3)$ + cyclic permutation. \end{Prop} In all the above cases the $G_2$-instanton ODEs are easily solved to give explicit solutions cf. \cite[Corollary 1]{Lotay2016}.
 While the $G_2$-instanton equation (\ref{g2instanton}) is a linear condition (since the gauge group is abelian), the deformed condition (\ref{dG2instantonequ}) is non-linear thereby making it much harder to solve in general.
 Furthermore, not all solutions to the above ODEs will lead to well-defined instantons on $\R^4 \times S^3$.
 The reason for this is that not all $1$-forms of the form (\ref{generalconnectionansatz}) are globally well-defined on $\R^4 \times S^3$.
-From \cite[Lemma 9]{Lotay2016} we require that the coefficient functions $f_i$ be even in the variable $s$ and that they vanish at the zero section $S^3$, i.e. at $s=0$, for the connection form $A$ to extend smoothly across the zero section.
-Using the latter as an initial condition leads to a singular initial value problem.
-While we have not been able to analyse the general case, we have nonetheless been able to find an explicit family of solutions which we describe next.
+From \cite[Lemma 9]{Lotay2016} we require that the coefficient functions $f_i$ be even in the variable $s$ and that they vanish at the zero section $S^3$, i.e. at $t=0$, for the connection form $A$ to extend smoothly across the zero section.
+Using the latter as an initial condition leads to a singular initial value problem and as such standard methods from the theory of ODEs are not usually applicable.
+Thus, we have not been able to analyse the general case, but we have nonetheless been able to find certain explicit family of solutions which we describe next.